Deleting your browser history

 If you're worried about someone finding out you've been on mygov.scot or another website, there are ways to stop them.

-If you browse in private then you should not need to worry about someone finding out which websites you've visited.
-After you close the browser, no history is saved.
+If you browse in private, after you close the browser no internet search history is saved.
 This can be better if you're worried about someone seeing what you've searched for.

 Just remember that anything you download and save will not be private.
-Also, if you do not close your private browser, someone can use the 'back' arrow and be taken back through any websites you've visited.
+Also, if you do not close your private browser, someone can use the 'back' arrow to see any websites you've visited.

 You can use private browsing on a desktop, tablet or smartphone like an iPhone or Android.